maxmert/maxmertkit/CONTRIBUTING.md

 ### HTML

-- Two spaces for indentation, never tabs.
+- Tabs for indentation, never spaces.
-- Double quotes only, never single quotes.
+- Double quotes prefered.
 - Always use proper indentation.
 - Use tags and elements appropriate for an HTML5 doctype (e.g., self-closing tags).
 - Use CDNs and HTTPS for third-party JS when possible.
 We don't use protocol-relative URLs in this case because they break when viewing the page locally via `file://`.